CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN.md

 With EVPN, the only method of generating BUM traffic in hardware is *head end replication*.
 Head end replication is enabled by default in Cumulus Linux.

-Broadcom switches with Tomahawk, Trident3, Trident II+, and Trident II ASICs and Mellanox switches with Spectrum ASICs are capable of head end replication.
+Broadcom switches with Tomahawk, Maverick, Trident3, Trident II+, and Trident II ASICs and Mellanox switches with Spectrum ASICs are capable of head end replication.
 The most scalable solution available with EVPN is to have each VTEP (top of rack switch) generate all of its own BUM traffic